alexcustos/linkasanote/README.md

 # LaaNo: Link as a Note

-[LaaNo](https://laano.net) is an Android app which is designed to simplify the access to the information found on the Web and to give more power to manage it.
+[LaaNo](https://laano.net) is an Android app which is designed to simplify the access to the information found on the Web and give more power to manage it.

 * The app allows to bind Notes to Links and, at the same time, providing independent access to them.
 * Notes can be used as background information or as flashcards.